-Five Paper is committed to Corporate Social Responsibility, which is action in the community carried out by businesses on an entirely voluntary basis.
 Members of Chambers carry out a wide range of CSR activities, including:

-- Attending law fairs;
+- Attending law fairs.

-- Raising money for charity
+- Raising money or collecting donations for charity.

 Recent examples of our CSR work include:

-- Collecting donations for local charities Suited and Booted, Smartworks and Hackney Foodbank;
+- Collecting donations for local charities Suited and Booted, Smartworks and Hackney Foodbank.

 “Pro bono” work means providing the legal knowledge and expertise of our members at no fee to:

-- charities or other not for profit organisations which work on behalf of low income or disadvantaged members of the community or for the public good.
+- Charities or other not for profit organisations which work on behalf of low income or disadvantaged members of the community or for the public good.

 The Bar Pro Bono Unit